Skip to content

 The SDK ships its non-peer dependencies bundled inside dist/, so the peer list above is everything you need to install yourself.
 React, xyflow, JsonForms, i18next, immer and zustand are kept external because they expose singletons (store identity, i18next instance, frozen-object caches) — your app and the SDK must share a single copy of each.

 The SDK exposes a single compound component, WorkflowBuilder.
 Mount <WorkflowBuilder.Root> at the top of your editor subtree; with no children it renders the default layout (top bar, palette, canvas, properties panel).
-Compose with the named subcomponents when you need a custom layout.

 import { WorkflowBuilder } from '@workflowbuilder/sdk';